Justintime50/pullbug/README.md

 </div>

-Pullbug can notify you on Discord, Slack, or Rocket.Chat of all open pull requests from GitHub.
+Pullbug can notify you on Discord or Slack of all open pull requests from GitHub.
 This tool ensures requests never go unnoticed as it can be setup on a schedule to constantly bug you to merge your work.
 This is perfect for finding old or stale requests and helps you to stay current on new ones.
-Pass in a few environment variables, setup a [Slackbot](https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace) or [Rocket.Chat](https://rocket.chat/docs/developer-guides/rest-api/integration/create/) integration and you're all set to be bugged by Pullbug.
+Pass in a few environment variables, setup a [Slackbot](https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace) or [Discord](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) webhook and you're all set to be bugged by Pullbug.

-**NOTE:** Pullbug works best if you have link unfurling turned off for GitHub on Discord, Slack, or Rocket.Chat.
+**NOTE:** Pullbug works best if you have link unfurling turned off for GitHub on Discord and Slack.

 ## Install